-- 11.9.
-In addition to the baseline allocation provided for in paragraphs 9 and 10 and to accommodate the special requirements of the developing States in Article 24 UNFSA and special interests of developing countries in the Indian Ocean Region to benefit equitably from the fishery resources in the region as recognised in the IOTC Agreement the following complementary allocations shall be added to the baseline allocation to be distributed amongst the following CPCs: - a) Least developed countries (LDCs) on the list of LDCs established by the United Nations' Committee for Development (CDP) and/or Small Island coastal States that the fisheries sector (including processing industry) amounts to more than [20]% of their GDP shall receive a supplementary baseline allocation of [1/2/3] of the complementary allocation] in this paragraph 11 to be distributed amongst all LDCs and Small Inland coastal States mentioned above in proportion of the size of their EEZs. - b) Small Island Developing States (SIDS) shall receive a supplementary baseline allocation of [1/4] of the complementary allocation provided for in this paragraph to be distributed amongst all SIDS in proportion of the size of their EEZs - b) Coastal developing states States, excluding States described in a) and b), shall receive an additional supplementary baseline allocation of [1/34] of the set aside described complementary allocation provided for in this paragraph-11 to be shared amongst all coastal developing states States in proportion to the size of their EEZs. - c) The complementary allocation shall correspond to [8]% the size of the TAC. their EEZs. - 12.10.
-Any CPC having at the end of after the exercise a quota for application of the allocation principles set out in this resolution an allocation for a particular species corresponding to more than [5-10%] of the TAC willshall no longer be eligible for a complementary allocation for that species. - 13.11.
-In order to benefit from the complementary allocation the CPCs concerned must confirm that such additional allocations and the associated future fishing efforts are consistent with the their Fleet Development Plan (FDP) submitted under Resolution [15/11] and its actual implementation (>50%).
+- 9. In addition to the baseline allocation provided for in paragraphs 9 and 10 and to accommodate the special requirements of the developing States in Article 24 UNFSA and special interests of developing countries in the Indian Ocean Region to benefit equitably from the fishery resources as recognised in the IOTC Agreement the following complementary allocations shall be added to the baseline allocation to be distributed amongst the following CPCs: - a) Least developed countries (LDCs) on the list of LDCs established by the United Nations' Committee for Development (CDP) shall receive a supplementary baseline allocation of [1/2] in this paragraph to be distributed amongst all LDCs in proportion of the size of their EEZs. - b) Small Island Developing States (SIDS) shall receive a supplementary baseline allocation of [1/4] of the complementary allocation provided for in this paragraph to be distributed amongst all SIDS in proportion of the size of their EEZs - c) Coastal developing States, excluding States described in a) and b), shall receive a supplementary baseline allocation of [1/4] of the complementary allocation provided for in this paragraph to be shared amongst all coastal developing States in proportion to the size of their EEZs. - 10.
+Any CPC having after the application of the allocation principles set out in this resolution an allocation for a particular species corresponding to more than [5-10%] of the TAC shall no longer be eligible for a complementary allocation for that species.

+11. In order to benefit from the complementary allocation the CPCs concerned must confirm that such additional allocations and the associated future fishing efforts are consistent with the their Fleet Development Plan (FDP) submitted under Resolution [15/11] and its actual implementation (>50%).